-- (A) There is hereby created the Illinois State Medical (hereinafter referred Disciplinary Board to "Disciplinary Board").
-The Disciplinary Board shall consist of 9 members, to be appointed by the Governor by and with the advice and consent of the Senate.
-All shall be residents of the State, not more than 5 of whom shall be members of the same political party.
-Five members shall be physicians licensed to practice medicine in all of its branches in Illinois possessing the degree of doctor of medicine.
-Two shall be members of the public, who shall not be engaged in any way, directly or indirectly, as providers of health care.
-The 2 public members shall act as voting members.
-One member shall be a physician licensed to practice in Illinois possessing the degree of doctor of osteopathy or osteopathic medicine.
-One member shall be a physician licensed to practice in Illinois and possessing the degree of doctor of chiropractic. - 22 (B) Members of the Disciplinary Board shall be appointed 23 for terms of 4 years.
+(A) There is hereby created the Illinois State Medical

+(hereinafter referred 7 Disciplinary Board to as the "Disciplinary Board").
+The Disciplinary Board shall consist of 8 9 9 members, to be appointed by the Governor by and with the advice and consent of the Senate.
+All shall be residents of the 10 State, not more than 5 of whom shall be members of the same 11 political party.
+Five members shall be physicians licensed to 12 13 practice medicine in all of its branches in Illinois possessing 14 the degree of doctor of medicine.
+Two shall be members of the 15 public, who shall not be engaged in any way, directly or indirectly, as providers of health care.
+The 2 public members 16 17 shall act as voting members.
+One member shall be a physician licensed to practice in Illinois possessing the degree of 18 19 doctor of osteopathy or osteopathic medicine.
+One member shall 20 be a physician licensed to practice in Illinois and possessing

+22 (B) Members of the Disciplinary Board shall be appointed 23 for terms of 4 years.
 Upon the expiration of the term of any 24 member, their successor shall be appointed for a term of 4 25 years by the Governor by and with the advice and consent of the Senate.
 The Governor shall fill any vacancy for the remainder 26 27 of the unexpired term by and with the advice and consent of the 28 Senate.
 Upon recommendation of the Board, any member of the Disciplinary Board may be removed by the Governor for 29 30 misfeasance, malfeasance, or wilful neglect of duty, after notice, and a public hearing, unless such notice and hearing 31 32 shall be expressly waived in writing.
 Each member shall serve on the Disciplinary Board until their successor is appointed 33 and qualified.
 No member of the Disciplinary Board shall serve more than 2 consecutive 4 year terms.

-In making appointments the Governor shall attempt to insure that the various social and geographic regions of the State of Illinois are properly represented.
+3 In making appointments the Governor shall attempt to insure 4 that the various social and geographic regions of the State of 5 Illinois are properly represented.

-In making the designation of persons to act for the several professions represented on the Disciplinary Board, the Governor shall give due consideration to recommendations by members of the respective professions and by organizations therein.
+6 In making the designation of persons to act for the several 7 professions represented on the Disciplinary Board, the 8 Governor shall give due consideration to recommendations by 9 members of the respective professions and by organizations 10 therein.